digimuwi/MWA_csl/README.md

 - bei grundlegender überarbeitung, etwa `n., neubearbeitete Ausgabe`

 #### Impossible
-The following section is relevant for users of the CSL, since they have to be applied "by hand" (solution, maybe plugin to preprocess CSL-JSONs?):
+The following section is relevant for users of the CSL, since they have to be applied "by hand" (solution, maybe plugin to preprocess CSL-JSONs):

+- Manche Imports sind schlecht vorformatiert und müssen angepasst werden
 - Trennung von Titel,Untertitel statt `:` mit `.`
-  - string manipulation using CSL is impossible (solution, maybe plugin preprocessor for citation data))
+  - _string manipulation using CSL is impossible_
 - Title Case
-  - again, no string manipulation
+  - _again, no string manipulation_
 - Behandlung bei >1 Verlag und entsprechend >1 Verlagsort
-  - the csl-json only specifies only `publisher` and `publisher-place` (next to the `original-` form of each of the two); most jsons do something like
+  - _the csl-json only specifies only `publisher` and `publisher-place` (next to the `original-` form of each of the two); most jsons do something like_
 ```json
 {
     "publisher": "Bärenreiter ; Metzler",